NorthStarUAS/ImageAnalysis/motion/README-streaming.md

   Mathematics, Princeton University, NJ 08544, USA.
 (Dated: 30 June 2014)

-## Observation #1
+## Observations

-When visualizing the modes produced by the SDMD algorithm in real time, the information in the modes stops 'updating' (no longer shows substantial changes) after "max rank" (aka r0) is reached.
+* When visualizing the modes produced by the SDMD algorithm in real time, the information in the modes stops 'updating' (no longer shows substantial changes) after "max rank" (aka r0) is reached.

-## Observation #2

-When running the SDMD algorithm, the steps before reaching the defined max rank produce results similar to non-streaming algorithms (i.e. pydmd.)
+* When running the SDMD algorithm, the steps before reaching the defined max rank produce results similar to non-streaming algorithms (i.e. pydmd.)

-## Observation #3

-When running the algorithm with a max rank that is >= the number of input time steps, the algorithm continues to update properly and produces a result that is visually similar (if not identical) to the traditional full DMD solution.
+* When running the algorithm with a max rank that is >= the number of input time steps, the algorithm continues to update properly and produces a result that is visually similar (if not identical) to the traditional full DMD solution.

-## Conclusion #1
+## Conclusions

-The SDMD algorithm produces expected (correct) results for the first r0 (max rank) iterations but produces unexpected (incorrect) results after max rank is reached.
+* The SDMD algorithm produces expected (correct) results for the first r0 (max rank) iterations but produces unexpected (incorrect) results after max rank is reached.

-The only difference in the flow of the SDMD algorithm relative to max rank is that once max rank is exceeded, then the POD compression step is introduced.
+* The only difference in the flow of the SDMD algorithm relative to max rank is that once max rank is exceeded, then the POD compression step is introduced.

-The algorithm without POD compression appears to work correctly and produce expected results.
+* The algorithm without POD compression appears to work correctly and produce expected results.

-## Conclusion #2

-If the POD compression step is moved to the end of the algorithm (swap steps 3 and 4) the algorithm produces the expected output.
+* If the POD compression step is moved to the end of the algorithm (swap steps 3 and 4) the algorithm produces the expected output.

 ## Example: